Top 10 Startup Accelerators in South Korea

 K-Startup Grand Challenge Process

 Anyone wishing to expand their startup in the Korean and Asian market can apply.
-Once you apply 50 teams will be chosen through an application review and a global audition.
-These 50 selected will be a part of the accelerating program where they will receive 3.5 million won for 4 months for living expenses.
+50 teams will be chosen through an application review and a global audition.
+In addition, these 50 selected will be a part of the accelerating program where they will receive 3.5 million won for 4 months for living expenses.
 In the program, they will be provided with expert mentoring and education on startup business and investments.
 Here startups can exchange ideas and network.
 K-Startup Grand Challenge Help Desk helps foreigners settle into Korea, supports visas, helps with translations, as well as setting up a legal entity.

 K-Startup Grand Challenge Program